josevalim/lego-lang/README.md

 So far, we have detailed the syntax of the language and introduced conveniences.
 With the macro mechanism, we were able to avoid defining several keywords and with a few syntax additions, the language looks pleasant and flexible to work with.

 The keywords are limited to: `,` `(` `)` `:` `;` `do` `end` `{` `}`

-# Macros

-This section outlines some macros that must be shared across different Lego implementations.

-## Functions

-This specs defines two macros for functions: `function` and `fn`.
-The former uses the array syntax for its arguments (similar to `def`) while the latter is a shortcut syntax.
-Here are some examples wrapping up the possible keyword syntaxes we have seen so far:

-    fn(a, b) { a + b }
-    fn(a, b, do: a + b)
-    fn a, b, do: a + b
-    fn a, b do
-      a + b
-    end

 # BNF grammar sample